About Me

 Personal Stuff, Background, Etc.

 I met my wife through my closest friend (actually through his girlfriend, whom he later married).
 She thought we’d be a fit because we both talked about someday owning a bookstore with a coffeeshop in it.
 She was right.
+Not sure we would still do that, but it’s something we both talked about forever.
+We both love to read.
 This September we will celebrate our 25th Anniversary.
 We love to travel, and it seems that my daughter caught that bug.
 My family is the most important thing in the world to me.
 This is us on a magical trip to Italy a few years ago.

 I’ve had the pleasure of writing code and building systems and teams across several generations of technology.
 The more it changes the more it stays the same.
 It’s still what I want to do every day.
 If you really are interested in all that I’ve done you should check out my LinkedIn profile.

 I was around for the PC revolution, the web boom, the begining of mobile phones, Arduino and Raspberry Pi.
 I first installed linux on a VM on Slicehost sometime before 2009.
-I worked at Rackspace.
+I helped build the early cloud at Rackspace.
 I moved several companies SaaS products to the cloud.
-The way I see it, AWS is increasing the pace of global innovation by introducing so many amazing offerings.
-In my long career I have never seen this much raw potential in our industry.
-It is a great time to work in cloud.

-• Favorite SF Restaurant: probably Kokkari but Pizzeria Delfina has become a total “go to” place for us
+• Pizzeria Delfina has become a total “go to” place for us, especially in the pandemic

 • Favorite cocktail: vodka martini, up, dry, olives, slightly dirty, shaken, ice flecks on top - Harris’s Steak House may make the best in SF